AI and Ethics in Business 2025: The Essential Guide for Responsible Innovation

 • Continuous bias monitoring with automated alerts

-• User feedback collection and analysis
+• User methods assortment and evaluation

-• Impact assessment on affected stakeholder groups
+• Impact evaluation on affected stakeholder teams

 4. Human Oversight Mechanisms